ananya1262/MedTech/README.md

 # Project Overview
-The CS-CAM project, "Scope 3 Carbon Emission Calculator," was developed as a comprehensive solution to address the challenges of measuring Scope 3 carbon emissions within the medtech sector.
+The CS-CAM project, "Scope 3 Carbon Emission Calculator," was developed as a comprehensive solution to address the challenges of measuring Scope 3 carbon emissions.
 Scope 3 emissions, which include all indirect emissions that occur in a company's value chain, both upstream and downstream, are notoriously difficult to measure and manage.
 However, they are critical to understanding a company’s true carbon footprint and achieving sustainability goals.
 Our solution offers an accurate, and context-specific approach to Scope 3 carbon accounting.

 # Key Features